openharmony/docs/en/application-dev/reference/apis/js-apis-file-picker.md

 ## DocumentViewPicker

-Provides APIs for selecting and saving non-media files, for example, documents in a variety of formats.
+Provides the **DocumentViewPicker** object for selecting and saving documents in different formats.
 Before using the APIs of **DocumentViewPicker**, you need to create a **DocumentViewPicker** instance.

 **System capability**: SystemCapability.FileManagement.UserFileService